only-devices/plaid-test-kit/README.md

 ### Link Experiences
 - **Standard Link**: Classic modal experience with full OAuth support
 - **Embedded Link**: Modern embedded experience with seamless page integration
+- **Hosted Link**: Opens Plaid-hosted Link session and then returns to app once complete with access token
 - **Update Mode**: Add additional accounts to existing connections using account selection

 ### API Testing Modules

-- **Identity APIs**: Test both `/identity/get` and `/identity/match` simultaneously
+- **Identity APIs**: Test both `/identity/get` and `/identity/match` simultaneously.
+View match scores, compare input vs. retrieved data, and see raw API responses.
+- **Auth API**: Test the `/auth/get` endpoint to retrieve account and routing numbers for selected accounts.
+View ACH, routing, and wire routing numbers, as well as account type and subtype.
+- **Balance API**: Test the `/accounts/balance/get` endpoint to retrieve real-time balance information for selected accounts.
+See available, current, and credit limit balances, currency codes, and last updated timestamps.
-- **Account Selection**: Test with specific accounts from connected institutions
+- **Account Selection**: For all modules, select specific accounts from connected institutions to test API responses on a per-account basis.
-- **Real-time Results**: Side-by-side comparison of match scores and retrieved data
+- **Real-time Results**: All modules display results instantly, including formatted and raw JSON responses for easy debugging.
+- **Copy-to-Clipboard**: Easily copy raw API responses for any test with a single click.
-- **OAuth Detection**: Automatic detection and display of OAuth vs credential-based connections
+- **OAuth Detection**: Automatic detection and display of OAuth vs credential-based connections for all API tests.

 ### Technical Features
 - **Modular Architecture**: Clean separation of concerns with shared utilities